 NMFS-Sea Grant Graduate Fellowship overview (population and ecosystem dynamics, marine resource economics) with instructions on how to apply (8.5 x 11 inch printable PDF)

-Find additional opportunities for launching a marine and coastal career.
+Additional opportunities for launching your marine and coastal career

-Florida Sea Grant posts a weekly job/internship roundup of marine and coastal jobs around the nation every Wednesday.
-Follow their Facebook page to see these opportunities right in your feed.
+Florida Sea Grant posts a weekly job/internship roundup of marine and coastal jobs around the nation every Wednesday on their Facebook page.

 MarineCareers.net: Marinecareers.net will introduce you to a wide range of marine career fields and to people working in those fields.